 Write a thank-you note to each recommender within two weeks of his or her providing the letter.
 Handwritten notes are strongly recommended.
 When the scholarship results have been announced, follow up with your recommenders and provide them with the information about your status in the competition: nominee, finalist, alternate, non-selected, recipient, etc. Your recommenders are investing their valuable time in writing letters of support for your application, and they want to know what happens!

 When writing to any person you do not know well, use a fairly formal salutation.
 This includes recommenders, chairs of nominating committees, and representatives from scholarship foundations.
 "Hey," "Hi," and no greeting at all are NOT recommended.

 Dear Mr. Anderson:

 I am delighted to have been selected as a finalist.

 Thank you for this news and the invitation to the finalist interview.
 I will look forward to the meeting scheduled for February 10 in Cincinnati.
 I plan to attend the pre-interview dinner on the 9th as well.

 Sincerely, Jane S. Applicant

-Be sure to let the Office of External Scholarships (OES) know the results of the competition at each step.
-In many cases, after OES submits application materials on your behalf, foundations and sponsoring agencies communicate only with the applicant.
-OES cares about your progress in the competition very much, and appreciates hearing the news directly from you.
-Additionally, OES will help you prepare for finalist-round interviews, in the event that applies, so having that status information quickly will allow OES to help you get ready.
+Be sure to let the Office of Nationally Competitive Awards know the results of the competition at each step.
+In many cases, after we submit application materials on your behalf, foundations and sponsoring agencies communicate only with the applicant.
+The Office of Nationally Competitive Awards cares about your progress in the competition very much, and appreciates hearing the news directly from you.
+Additionally, we will help you prepare for finalist-round interviews, in the event that applies, so having that status information quickly will allow us to help you get ready.